2018 LEADERSHIP SUMMIT & GENERAL ASSEMBLY

-The Sickle Cell Community Consortium is pleased to announce the 2017 Leadership Summit & General Assembly of Advocates and Community-based organizations (CBOs).
+The Sickle Cell Community Consortium is pleased to announce the 2018 Leadership Summit & General Assembly of Patients, Caregivers, and Community-based organizations (CBOs).
 The Consortium is a 501(c)(3) not-for-profit collective of Sickle Cell Community-Based Organizations (CBOs), Community Partners, Sponsored Patient Organizations, Patient/Caregiver Advocates and Healthcare/Research Advisors- each dedicated to sickle cell advocacy, education, research, community awareness and patient support throughout the country.
-The Consortium was created to provide an organizing arm to enable our communities to identify and address local and national needs.
+The Consortium was created to provide an organizing arm to enable our communities to identify and address local and national needs, and to ensure that the patient and caregiver sits at the center of community-based solutions.
+We work to guarantee that the community is directly involved in all aspects of sickle cell education, awareness, advocacy, research, legislation and policy.
 Patterned after the United Nations, and following a model of Collective Impact, we provide a platform to “amplify the power of the patient voice”.
-As part of this collaborative effort, we are excited to host the 2017 Leadership Summit and General Assembly, March 16-19, 2017 in Atlanta, Georgia.
-This meeting is open to the public.
-You are invited to join us as we continue to effect patient-powered change in our community.
+As part of this collaborative effort, we are excited to host the 2018 Leadership Summit and General Assembly, March 23 – 27, 2018 in Stone Mountain, Georgia.

 Lakiea J Bailey, Ph.D.